ElAwbery/Lucky_Egg/README.md

 The class structure needed subclasses for different page types because each pokemon species stage has distinct characteristics.
 For example, it required a unique page formula for first_stage pokemon objects because only first_stage pokemon evolve into second stage pokemon:
 - Wrote three pokemon object subclasses: first_stage, second_stage and third_stage.
-- Wrote an html_body method for each subclass.
-It returns the html string for the body of that page type.
+- Wrote an __html_body__ method for each subclass.
+It returns the HTML string for the body of that page type.

-All the pokemon species in one evolutionary sequence share the same candy, so only the first_stage pokemon object keeps track of the candy count.
+All the pokemon species in one family share the same candy, so only the first_stage pokemon object keeps track of the candy count.
-- Initialized the candy_count attribute in the first_stage class.
+- Initialized the candy_count attribute in the __first_stage__ class.

-Updated the GET request to get the correct html body for each page type:
+Updated the GET request to get the correct HTML body for each page type:
 - Changed the pokemon dictionary keys from path strings to pokemon object names.
-Eventually I will map names to objects.
+(In step 6, I map names to objects.)
-- Re-wrote the pokemon dictionary values to call the required pokemon subclass __html_body__ method.
+- The pokemon dictionary values are created by calling the required pokemon subclass __html_body__ method.
-- Documented the code in detail to reflect the changes.

 ### 5. [Wrote an HTML form for user data entry](https://github.com/ElAwbery/Lucky_Egg/blob/master/05.%20HTML%20form.py)

 Read about HTML forms [here](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Your_first_HTML_form) and [here](https://en.wikipedia.org/wiki/Form_(HTML)).

 The Lucky Egg app user wants to know how many of a pokemon species they have, and how many of that pokemon family's candy.
-Eventually I will add functionality to update the species' count and the candy count.
+Later I add functionality to update the species' count and the candy count; in this step I'm just generating the form.

-- Wrote an HTML form with two input boxes for a pokemon species object, one box for that species' count (eg: how many Squirtles the user has in their pokemon app) and the other for its candy count.
+- Wrote an HTML form with two input boxes for a pokemon species object, one box for that species' count (e.g.: how many Squirtles the user has) and the other for its candy count.
 - Added an update button.
 - Integrated the form into the request handler class and tested it displayed correctly in the browser for its pokemon object page type.

 ### 6. [Added name_to_object method and web forms to the page class](https://github.com/ElAwbery/Lucky_Egg/blob/master/06.%20Add%20web%20forms.py)

 The pokemon dictionary values were becoming unwieldy.
 Now that I have an object oriented architecture, the class structure can keep track of all the user's pokemon data and turn it into HTML pages for the website using HTML forms.
 The code outside the class need only refer to the pokemon object.
-In order to implement thta I wanted to use the web page name (the name of the pokemon species) from the browser to get all the required pokemon data:
+In order to implement that I wanted to use the URL (which is the name of the pokemon species) to get all the required pokemon data:

-- Re-wrote the pokemon dictionary so that its values were pokemon objects.
-It now maps pokemon names to objects.
+- Re-wrote the pokemon dictionary code so it maps pokemon names to objects (rather than HTML strings).
 - Wrote a __name_to_object__ method for the pokemon class.
 It retrieves the stored pokemon object from its string name in the pokemon dictionary.

-I wanted the page type for each pokemon stage to display information about that pokemon's evolutionary sequence, how many the user has in their Pokemon app and how many candies they have for that sequence of evolutions:
+I wanted the page type for each pokemon stage to display information about that pokemon's family (evolutionary sequence), how many instances of the species the user has in their Pokemon app, and how many candies they have for that family:

 - Added HTML forms to the __html_body__ methods for the pokemon stage subclasses.